GameServerManagers/LinuxGSM-Docs/Installer.md

 ### Permissions issues

-Did you make a dedicated user for that server ?
-Is your current directory owned by that user ?
-Did you chmod +x the script ?
+Did you make a dedicated user for that server?
+Is your current directory owned by that user?
+Did you `chmod +x` the script?

+Make sure the directory you are installing your game in actually belongs to the right user:

+`ls -al`

+Example

+	drwxrwxr-x  5 nmrihserver nmrihserver 4096 Jul 17 20:25 lgsm
+	drwxr-xr-x  4 nmrihserver nmrihserver 4096 Aug 27  2015 log
+	-rwxrwxr-x  1 nmrihserver nmrihserver 3885 Aug  9 23:04 nmrihserver
+	drwxrwxr-x  8 nmrihserver nmrihserver 4096 Jul 17 20:32 serverfiles
+	drwxrwxr-x  3 nmrihserver nmrihserver 4096 Jul 17 20:25 .steam
+	drwxrwxr-x  8 nmrihserver nmrihserver 4096 Aug 19 16:00 Steam
+	drwxrwxr-x  6 nmrihserver nmrihserver 4096 Aug 19 16:00 steamcmd

+If not, use some chown commands.
+Login to root, then run this command, replacing "username" by your actual username :

+`chown -R username:username /home/username`

 ### Bad network to Steam servers